jiaweijwjw/jiaweijwjw/README.md

 - 👋 🇸🇬 Sawadeekub, I’m Jiawei.
 - 💻 I'm a software engineering with a focus in backend and AI/ML stuff.
 - 🌱 I blog about my learnings in my developing journey and also share/teach about it online.
+- 📚 During my free time I also like to learn more languages (currently learning Thai).
 - 📫 How to reach me:
   - [LinkedIn](https://www.linkedin.com/in/jiaweijwjw/ "jiawei's linkedin")
 - 📺 Check out my youtube channel: